 India is the world’s largest democracy and Queensland’s fourth-largest trading partner.

 Predicted to be the third largest economy by 2030, India is undergoing major reforms and embracing pro-business policies to drive its large-scale development program.

-Defined by the 3-S of Scale, Skill and Speed, successful business ventures in India are characterised by either high-volume-low-margin or niche products or services.
+Defined by scale, skill and speed, successful business ventures in India are characterised by either high-volume/low-margin or niche products or services.

 Rapid urbanisation of 250 million people will change the market appetite for sophisticated goods and services in the next five years.

 Public-private partnership models are evolving with the advent of private participation, particularly in telecoms and infrastructure.

-India is poised to grow its economy with strong focus on modernisation, consumerism, skill and capacity building, and capability development, which bring significant opportunities for Queensland across diverse sectors.
+India is poised to grow its economy with a strong focus on modernisation, consumerism, capability development, skill and capacity building, which bring significant opportunities for Queensland across diverse sectors.